 DISCUSSION

 The results showed that the formulations had good nutritional value.
 The analysis demonstrated that the moisture and dry matter content of the different formulations did not vary significantly from 62.09 ± 0.45% to 68.32 ± 0.15%.
 Please complete the sentence with the dry matter values.
 These values are consistent with those reported in previous studies (Dautova et al., 2024).
-Water content is vital for maintaining the juicy appearance of sausages (Dautova et al., 2024).
+Moisture content is vital for maintaining the juicy appearance of sausages (Dautova et al., 2024).
 However, it is a parameter that must be monitored because high moisture content could negatively affect the shelf life of sausages, especially at room temperature (Cittadini et al., 2022).
 The combination of a high-water content and the absence of nitrite could potentially promote microbial growth, which could lead to rapid deterioration of sausages stored at ambient conditions.
 Dry matter is an indicator of the nutrient concentration in a food.
 As the dry matter content increases, so too does the nutrient density (Khirzin et al., 2024).

 The significant variation in the pH values of the sausage formulations is thought to be related to differences in the composition of the sausages, particularly the variation in the proportions of soumbala and moringa.
 Accordingly, the pH level of these sausages can be categorised as less acidic.
 The high pH values of the sausage formulations could be linked to the absence of fermentation.
 The acidity would primarily stem from the basic ingredients utilized in the formulations.
 Furthermore, pH is a pivotal indicator of sausage quality, particularly in terms of preservation (Tahmouzi et al., 2025).